 Most granola recipe are sweetened with honey, maple syrup or table sugar — not this sugar free granola!
 I use erythritol in this keto granola recipe — it’s my favorite keto sweetener, a tummy friendly sugar alcohol.
-You can replace this ingredient with your sweetener of choice, just keep in mind erythritol is twice as sweet as regular sugar.
+You can replace this ingredient with your sweetener of choice.

 On top of these big swaps, we’ll be tossing a few additional ingredients into the keto granola mix:

 - Egg.
 Helps to bind all our ingredients together into delicious crunchy keto granola clusters.

 - Cocoa Powder.
 Because chocolate and cocoa are SO delicious together.